 Which fixed rate mortgage should I get?

-The best fixed rate mortgages have a tendency to get used up very quickly.
+The best fixed rates have a tendency to get used up very quickly.

-The best fixed rate mortgage for your circumstances will depend on several factors, including:
+The best fixed rate for your circumstances will depend on several factors, including:

 - how long you want to fix for